Bringing the informal seed system into focus

-The lack of formal and commercial attention to informal systems has resulted in a low uptake and dispersal of quality farmer preferred crop varieties, contributing to household-level food insecurity and fragile farm income.
+The lack of formal and commercial attention to the informal system has resulted in a low uptake and dispersal of quality farmer preferred crop varieties, contributing to household-level food insecurity and fragile farm income.

-Strengthening capacity and facilitating linkages between actors in informal systems, as well as stimulating integration with formal systems, ISSD activities across 2017 seek to address these shortcomings and increase reliable and efficient access to farmer preferred varieties, improving livelihoods for some of the most vulnerable farming communities in Ethiopia.
+Strengthening capacity and facilitating linkages between actors in the informal system, as well as stimulating integration with formal systems, ISSD activities across 2017 seek to address these shortcomings and increase reliable and efficient access to farmer preferred varieties, improving livelihoods for some of the most vulnerable farming communities in Ethiopia.

 Building the evidence base for informal seed system interventions

-Together with partners, ISSD has completed various participatory studies, focusing on key crops for food security, to better understand the prevailing situation in informal systems.
+Together with partners, ISSD has completed various participatory studies, focusing on key crops for food security, to better understand the prevailing situation in the informal system.

 Differing roles and priorities among women and men farmers